lw8192/Red-Team-Rising/Enumeration/ReadMe.md

 ### UDP Port 161, 162: SNMP
-Simple Network Management Protcol: used to monitor different devices in a network.
+Simple Network Management Protocol: used to monitor different devices in a network.
 MIB: Management Information Base.
 Stores device information.
 Object Identifier: idenitifes a specific object (or category) of data in a MIB.
 OID info can be found here: http://oid-info.com/index.htm
 SNMP versions: